MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-sync-configure-filtering.md

 * You have a user in one forest that has a corresponding FSP (Foreign Security Principal) object in another forest.
 Both objects must be within group-based filtering scope.
 Otherwise, the user will not be synchronized to Microsoft Entra ID.

-* You have a user in one forest that has a corresponding resource account (e.g., linked mailbox) in another forest.
+* You have a user in one forest that has a corresponding resource account (such as linked mailbox) in another forest.
 Further, you have configured Microsoft Entra Connect to link the user with the resource account.
 Both objects must be within group-based filtering scope.
 Otherwise, the user will not be synchronized to Microsoft Entra ID.

 * You have a user in one forest that has a corresponding mail contact in another forest.
 Further, you have configured Microsoft Entra Connect to link the user with the mail contact.
 Both objects must be within group-based filtering scope.
 Otherwise, the user will not be synchronized to Microsoft Entra ID.